lgeurts/dwm-dotfiles/README.md

 #### Credits:

 Huge thanks to my colleagues at Flouze.
-I can't even count the number of times they have helped me when I was messing up.
+I can't even count the number of times they have helped me when I was really messing up.

 <3